History of BBC television idents: BBC News 24/BBC News

 The BBC News channel was launched as BBC News 24 at 17:30 GMT on Sunday, 9 November 1997 as the BBC's domestic 24-hour news channel and sister to BBC World.
-Between 1997 and 1999, the channel used idents based upon fictional flags as also used by BBC World albeit with different music.
+Between 1997 and 1999, the channel used idents based upon national flags as also used by BBC World albeit with different music.
 Both channels used the simple logo, featuring the BBC logo and the brand name, at the bottom of the screen with the ident emphasis on the flags.

 A problem with BBC News output at the time, was that it was very much fragmented with different brands.
 BBC News bulletins, BBC Breakfast News and BBC News 24 all had separate identities.
 To solve this, a major relaunch of all BBC News television output, with the exception of Breakfast News, in 1999 saw the channel adopt a common theme with the rest of the BBC's main news bulletins.
 The redesign involved a new cream and red colour scheme together with a large numeral, representing the time of the bulletin on the domestic bulletins, but replaced with '24' for the channel, as well as a variation on the new musical composition by David Lowe.

 In 2003 the channel was again relaunched with a new common BBC News style featuring a deep red and black globe and background with bright white lettering.
 The top of the hour sequence incorporated the first news headline into ribbons that formed part of the BBC News ident style.
 The first look featured a '24' numeral made out of lines bending in on screen, and was more of a cream colour than the white used by other bulletins: this was rectified in 2004.

 An update to the BBC's graphics and playout systems in January 2007 also introduced new graphics for BBC News 24 and the news bulletins on BBC One.
 The new titles had the same look, feel and background reasoning as the previous but had been filmed again with new effects, while the graphics used maintained the previously introduced colour scheme.
 The new idents featured glossier graphics and rendering, with the ribbons being seen formed from different angles on the globe.

 On Monday, 21 April 2008 at 08:30 GMT, BBC News 24 & BBC World were renamed as "BBC News" and "BBC World News" with an updated look to match that used by all BBC news output.